Anasemad76/Phone-Book/README.md

 # Phone-Book
-A program that create and maintain a phone directory and will do some operations on each entry
+A program that create and maintain a phone directory and allow the user to execute some features